 - Jamaican Black Castor oil is close to me these days.
 It is thought enough to really seal moisture for longer.
 My hair indeed feels moisturised for much longer and I also use castor oil for my scalp massages when doing the GHE.
 Works well for me and my hair is happy.

 - My spritzer has is my staple and I will share what’s in it in another post.

 - I seal with Twist & Shine Hair butter.
 This one here is my staple.
 I may try other products or my own formulations for a while but will always come back to my Twist & Shine.

-That’s basically what will be happening with my hair this winter.
-Oh and I will also indulge in the yogurt and honey hair mask once in a while although honey is a humectant.
+That’s basically what will be happening with my ethnic hair this winter.
+Oh, and I will also indulge in the yogurt and honey hair mask once in a while although honey is a humectant.
 It just makes my hair feel so good.
 I will also be staying away from other common humectants like glycerin.